 Why did I come into this room.
 Where did I leave my keys?
 What is my locker combination?
-I bet if you ask any person over 65 what their secret concern is, they would said “Alzheimer’s!”
+I bet if you ask any person over 65 what their secret concern is, they would say “Alzheimer’s!”
 Losing our memories is the the most terrible thing most of us can envision, more so than going blind, getting cancer, suffering from ED, or even having a heart attack.
 When we get older, our memories, our families, and our friends are so important to us.

 No One is Safe from Alzheimer’s

 According to the Alheimer’s Association: “Alzheimer’s is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
 Alzheimer’s disease accounts for 60 percent to 80 percent of dementia cases.
 It is a progressive disease, where dementia symptoms gradually worsen over a number of years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer’s, individuals lose the ability to carry on a conversation and respond to their environment.
 Alzheimer’s is the sixth leading cause of death in the United States.
 [It] has no current cure, but treatments for symptoms are available and research continues.”

 In a recent article, Newsmax states: “Some warning signs you should never ignore: If you notice that memory problems are affecting your daily life, or that of a loved one, or perhaps finding ordinary conversation an increasingly difficult struggle you may be experiencing some of the signs and symptoms of Alzheimer’s disease.
 More than 5 million Americans have this dreaded disease and according to Harvard Health Report, estimates suggest this number will affect 13.8 million Americans by the year 2050.”